 Genetics and Immune Disorders

-Your immune system is made up of a large network of cells, tissues, and organs working together to fight off germs and infections and respond to allergens in the environment.
+Your immune system is made up of a large network of cells, tissues, and organs.
+They work together to fight off infections and other harmful substances.

 But the immune system doesn?t always work the way it should.